alex-n-braun/coursera_cuda_advanced_libraries/README.md

 So, only creating cudnn handles when needed really pays off.
 One might want to further investigate the difference of the cudnnHandle_t and other objects like cudnnTensorDescriptor_t and so forth.

 It is possible to further reduce operations that are potentially redundant, such as repeatedly setting image width and height although this should be constants for a video clip.
-Further runtime improvement of roughy 2-3%.
+Further runtime improvement of roughly 2-3%.

 Elapsed time in nanoseconds:
 |                        | Total        |  per frame